Mobility as a service: Austria

 The SMILE (Simply MobILE) project started in 2012 and the trial began in November 2014.

 Belgium

-In September 2023, Brussels launched Floya, as MaaS app to book public transport, scooters, bikes, and cars.
+From September 2023 until June 2026, Brussels had the Floya app, a MaaS app to book public transport, scooters, bikes, and cars.

 Finland

 Whim started in Helsinki in 2016 and provided 1.8 Million trips a year after launch.

 Germany

 Qixxit was a nationwide planning app by Deutsche Bahn.
 It was sold to lastminute.com in 2019.

 The Netherlands

 In 2019 seven MaaS projects were being organized around the country.

 Sweden

 UbiGo started as a pilot in Gothenburg and then launched in Stockholm.

 United Kingdom

 Transport for West Midlands launched a trial in 2018 that was promoted as the first MaaS app in the UK, but it "did not live up to expectations", according to TfWM's Head of Transport Innovation.
 A new trial is expected to launch in 2024.

 United States

 Go Denver was launched in February 2016, and it had over 7,000 users by June 2017.
 Pittsburgh ran the "Move PGH" two year pilot program from July 2021 to July 2023.
 In 2022 Tampa launched a six-month pilot in collaboration with Moovit to have 200 participants provide feedback.
 The app included mapping, planning, mobile ticketing, real-time arrival information, and parking options.
 The pilot was funded with $150,000 each from the Florida Department of Transportation and the city.